More Than Just My Work

 I am a lifelong learner and enjoy reading about a variety of topics.
 I also enjoy novels and the imagination that they bring to the world.
 I am passionate about visual arts and social justice issues and have conducted volunteer work in these areas for many years.
 I am an avid outdoors person who walks every day.
 Otherwise, you’ll see me on hiking trails, on a bike, in a kayak, or on cross-country skis or snowshoes in the winter.

-John Weber, RCC, CCC
+John Weber, PhD, RCC, CCC

-Registered Clinical Counsellor
+Registered Clinical Counsellor (1-2 Years)

 Every person has a unique experience and a different life story to tell.
 Therefore, I use a variety of therapeutic approaches that are tailored to each individual and their needs.
 You can expect to have in-depth, non-judgmental conversations with me as we identify your mental health challenges and work together to overcome them.